-CVSSD Fund Coordinators will present their recommendations for funding to the CVSSD Advisory Committee.
-The Advisory Committee reviews the CVSSD Fund Coordinators' funding recommendations before CVSSD makes a final presentation to the Oregon Attorney General or her designee.
+CVSSD Fund Coordinators will present the Review Team's recommendations for funding to the CVSSD Advisory Committee.
+The Advisory Committee reviews the recommendations before CVSSD makes a final presentation to the Oregon Attorney General or her designee.
 The Oregon Attorney General or her designee makes the final decision about which applications are funded.
 The Oregon Attorney General is not obligated to make any grant award as a result of this RFA.
 If awards are made, they are subject to modifications as instructed by a CVSSD Fund Coordinator.